Augmentedjs/next-core-model/README.md

 ### save

-Collection.save - Saves the collection as a "create"
+save - Saves the collection as a "create"

 #### Parameters